-If you wish to take a professional placement, then you will need to register accordingly prior to the start of your placement.
+If you wish to take a professional placement between Programme Stages 2 and 3 of your degree, then you will need to register accordingly at the beginning of Programme Stage 3.
 We strongly encourage you to undertake a 12-month placement or 6-8-week Summer Internship, as you will benefit greatly from the experience; providing you with a distinct advantage when you seek employment upon graduation.
-SMCSE's Professional Liaison Unit (PLU) collaborates with the University Career and Skills Development Service to deliver a series of Professional Development workshops during Period 1 of Programme Stage 3 to prepare you for searching for and applying for a work placement.
+SMCSE's Professional Liaison Unit (PLU) collaborates with the University Career and Skills Development Service to deliver a series of Professional Development workshops to prepare you for searching for and applying for a work placement.
 The PLU is in regular contact with companies and other organisations concerning the availability of training opportunities and will advise you on making applications.